-Of the total 204 registered reserved deposits of sand and gravel only 74 were active in 2020 in the Czech Republic, i.e. with mining authorization (but only 62 of them were active and reported production), and 109 of the total 339 non-reserved mineral deposits had mining authorization (but only 93 were active and reported production).
-In total there are 183 active stone sandpits in the Czech Republic (but only 156 active and reporting production) and their total annual production of sand and gravel was 11.3 million m in 2020.
-In recent years the annual amounts of sand and gravel extraction in the Czech Republic have been very stable - around 6.4 million m (reserved deposits) + about 4.9 million m (non-reserved deposits).
-Total aggregate consumption including sand and gravel only in concrete is about 5.5 to 6.7 million m/year in the Czech Republic.
+Of the total 204 registered exclusive deposits of sand and gravel only 74 were active in 2021 in the Czech Republic, i.e. with mining authorization (but only 64 of them were active and reported production), and 103 of the total 339 non-reserved mineral deposits had mining authorization (but only 93 were active and reported production).
+In total there are only 158 active and reporting productionsand pits and their total annual production of sand and gravel was 11.9 mill. m3 in 2021.
+In recent years the annual amounts of sand and gravel extraction in the Czech Republic have been very stable - around 6.5 million m3 (reserved deposits) + about 5 million m3 (non-reserved deposits).
+Total aggregate consumption including sand and gravel only in concrete is about 5.5 to 6.7 mill. m3/year in the Czech Republic.
 Sandpits containing deposits of non-reserved mineral make up the largest share with low resource life.

-Sand and gravel is the only construction material where non-reserved extraction is not just a supplementary activity but has recently accounted for around 45 to 47% of total production (109 used non-reserved and 74 used reserved deposits).
-The Czech Republic has seemingly large amounts of geological reserves of sand and gravel but the amount of reserves that can be mined in deposits of non-reserved mineral are significantly lower (just over 19% of the total geological reserves) and the reserves with permitted mining according to DPMP are even lower (slightly more than 6%).
+Sand and gravel is the only construction material where non-reserved extraction is not just a supplementary activity but has recently accounted for around 45 to 47% of total production.
+The Czech Republic has seemingly large amounts of geological reserves of sand and gravel but the amount of reserves that can be mined in deposits of non-reserved mineral are significantly lower (555 mill. m3 - just over 19% of the total geological reserves) and the reserves with permitted mining according to DPMP are even lower (133 mill. m3 - slightly more than 6%).
 This situation is very worrying with regard to ensuring a continuous supply of sand and gravel.